Montana-Media-Arts/440final_sp18/individual-info/Toby.md

 ## Basic Info

-Title: Don't know yet

-Length: Don't know yet
+Title: Mic Stuff

+Length: 1 - 1.5 mins

 ## Description

-Using Max for Live and Ableton to track a color that will change the velocity and pitch of sounds in Ableton.
-I want to use my guitar but might just use virtual instruments depending on what works.
+Using Max for Live and Ableton with a patch called Peaks & Notes that sends a note for every peak.
+I've set three different thresholds for peaks that will trigger a note on three different instruments using an SM57 mic and my Focusrite interface.

 ## Tech Info

-Lighting: Dark enough that other light won't mess with color tracker
+Lighting: I'll just need a spotlight on me.

 Sound: Focusrite (2 x 1/4") to monitors

-Projector/Screen: Might not use projector for this.
+Projector/Screen: I won't need a projector for this.
 Just sound.

-Stage: I think I'll use someone else to move in front of the webcam so I can focus on playing.
-So they will be on the stage.
+Stage: Just me with a spotlight.

 Other Tech Needs:
 Not sure yet